 By default, standard VMs are set to live migrate, where Compute Engine automatically migrates your VM away from an infrastructure maintenance event, and your VM remains running during the migration.
 Your VM might experience a short period of decreased performance, but in general, most VMs should not perform noticeably different.
-This setting is ideal for VMs that require constant uptime and can tolerate a short period of decreased performance.
+This is ideal for VMs that require constant uptime, and can tolerate a short period of decreased performance.

 When Compute Engine migrates your VM, it reports a system event that is published to the list of zone operations.
 You can review this event by viewing the Compute Engine operations for a specific zone.
 Live migration events have the following operation type: